Pinxuan-Intelligence-DC-Sp20/Fine-Grained-Car-Classification-REResNet50/README.md

 Currently we are still training our model, the current training and validation accuracy is 50% and 48% after 70 epochs.
 The improvement rate is about 4% every 10 epochs and slowly decreasing.
 We are not sure if the validation accuracy will ever reach over 95%, but we believe it is worth it to continue training and wait until improvement stops.

+### Future work
+For further improvement, try reducing the reduction ratio a little bit because there is a slightly better performance on the small dataset.
+It might have a larger effect on the entire dataset.

+### Reflection
+We learned about how SENet and ResNet work and how hyperparameters can greatly affect the model performance.
+Another important lesson is that we should log our results regularly so that we have a more precise record of how well each version of our model did.

 ## Authors